ag-grid/ag-grid/grid-packages/ag-grid-docs/documentation/doc-pages/cell-data-types/index.md

 - The **Country** column has an `'object'` data type.
 This also [Overrides the Pre-Defined Cell Data Type Definition](#overriding-the-pre-defined-cell-data-type-definitions) so that the value parser and formatter work with the object structure.

 <grid-example title='Enable Cell Data Types' name='enable-cell-data-types' type='generated'></grid-example>

+## Inferring Data Types

+By default the grid will infer cell data types the first time that row data is passed into the grid.

+For inference to work for a column, it must contain non-null values and have the `field` property set.
+The resolved column definition (including the default column definition and column types) must also not have the Value Getter, Value Parser or reference data properties set, or be using [Sparklines](/sparklines-overview/).
+If these conditions are not met, no cell data type will be set (it will need to be defined directly on the column if desired).

+Data type inference can be disabled by setting `cellDataType = false` on an individual column, or for all columns on the [Default Column Definition](/column-definitions/#custom-column-types).

+Note that where inference is possible but it does not match any of the pre-defined cell data types, it will default to `object`.

 <note>
 Inferring cell data types only works for the Client-Side Row Model.
 For other row models, you will need to define cell data types for each column.